rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 - estimation and executing single tasks works
 - estimating of all tasks works
-- updating configurations and logging after executing works
+- select, estimate and execute several tasks works
-- next to work on is execution of all estimated tasks

 The plan is to make the source open sometime in February 2021.
 For the moment it is a private repo on my [GitHub account](https://github.com/rsyncOSX/).
 I do hope other developers can assist me on the code on the UI part.